 Also, you will find the park’s office where you pay the entrance fee.
 Before paying the entrance fee, you are required to have a ticket confirming that you have listened to a short safety and rules presentation from a park officer.

 Once you have paid, you will be given a wristband to wear while in Parque Tayrona.
-Once you have paid you can continue by bus or taxi to the car parking area.
+Once you have paid you can should continue by bus or taxi to the car parking area, as it’s a long walk.
 From this car parking area, you can rent a horse or hike the 3.4 km coastal jungle path to Arrecifes beach, which is typically the first camping and beach area visitors go to.

 Insider Tip: Go to Parque Tayrona by Boat